kweisuxdesign

 Sponsor: Kelly Crabtree (UDIL Co-Founder & COO)

-Primary Role: UX Designer (client communication & UI design)
+My Role: UX Designer (Website & UI design, project planning)

 U Do It Legal (UDIL) is a California-based service that helps provide legal information to individuals without attorney representation, specifically when it comes to domestic violence cases.
 This aims to inform and guide self-representing litigants while also providing resources from the state of California and information about their sister company, Stearns & Ryan, Lawyers.